Frequently Asked Questions:

 What gives mtnHours value?

-Just like all forms of money, mtnHours have the same source of value as U.S. dollars ~ the faith and support of the people who use them.
+Just like all forms of money, mtnHours have the same source of value as U.S. dollars: the faith and support of the people who use them.
 Our local currency is designed to value a person’s time and is backed by the goods and services of your neighbors who trade in mtnHours.
 Barter existed long before money.
-People traded their time, energy, and products without banks, or money.
-Money is a technology which just made barter easier.
-View mtnHours as barter receipts.
+People traded their time, energy and products without banks or money.
+Later, money in the form of an IOU was invented to make barter easier.
+View mtnHours as barter scrip or a community coupon.

 mtnHours have a much smaller geographic and economic base than federal dollars, but the principle is the same.
 The more people there are who see them as useful, the more useful they will be.